Joy Malik-Hasbrook, PsyD

 Licensed Clinical Psychologist PSY22923

-Dr. Joy Malik-Hasbrook is a licensed clinical psychologist who has been dedicated to supporting families for the past fifteen years.
+Dr. Joy Malik-Hasbrook is a licensed clinical psychologist in Pasadena who has been dedicated to supporting families for the past fifteen years.
 Dr. Joy is committed to providing the highest quality comprehensive psychological assessment, psychotherapy services for children, adolescents and families, and parenting consultations.
 Dr. Joy provides therapeutic assessment, psychoeducational evaluations, social-emotional assessment, and developmental testing that increases understanding, helps families make important decisions, and provides vital recommendations to support the child.

 Specifically, Dr. Joy specializes in supporting children and families to effectively address concerns related to the following areas: problems with self-regulation/control, emotional outbursts, anxiety, depression, attention difficulties, learning differences, IEP support, developmental delays, neurodevelopmental concerns, parenting challenges, social difficulties, impact of high stress, loss, family conflict, adoption, and trauma.